XiaoGongWei/MG_APP/EXE/README.md

 ## MG_APP_V2.0.2.exe

 - Support all functions of V2.0.1.
-- Support software update automatically (MG-APP -> Tools -> Update, only in Windows system).
+- ~~Support software update automatically (MG-APP -> Tools -> Update, only in Windows system).~~ ~~If there is no update software, MG-APP will restart once, if there is an update, it will download the  update file.~~

+## MG_APP_V2.0.3.exe

+- Support all functions of V2.0.1.

+- Support software update automatically (MG-APP -> Tools -> Update, in Windows/Linux etc. )
-  If there is no update software, MG-APP will restart once, if there is an update, it will download the  update file.
+  If there is no update software, MG-APP will restart once, if there is an update, it will download the  update file and restart.
+  The software update function is developed by the Gongwei Xiao using Qt.
+- Fix read observation data(QReadOFile.cpp).

 Author: Gongwei Xiao